taiman9/Deep-learning/Convolutional-nn/README.md

-In this project, I implement the ConvNet for digit classification.
-Please view the *Convolutional-nn.pdf* file for project details.
+In this project, I implement the ConvNet for digit classification tasks.
+Please view *Convolutional-nn.pdf* for project details and *Report.docx* for implementation results.